StefMTP/shopify/Shopify_API.md

 ***So, if we wanted to create a webhook for tracking app uninstallations, we should send a post request to the webhooks resource, with the topic being "app/uninstalled" (there doesn't seem to be a topic for apps being installed, but we can make a trigger in our app once someone installs it).***

 - **Inventory**: Inventory items are the physical goods available to be shipped to a customer.
 Every product variant (see more in the product section) has a one to one relationship with an inventory item, and every inventory item can have many locations.
 An inventory location can have many inventory items for many variants.
 Between inventory items and their locations, there are intermediate blocks called inventory levels, that represent a certain inventory item's quantity at a certain location.
 Locations can be a business' headquarters, stores etc.
-- Marketing Events
+- Marketing Events.
-- Metafields: metafields are pieces of data that apps attach to products, customers, orders etc. They can attach additional info that otherwise cannot be placed into other categories, such as instructions for washing and drying for a certain apparel item.
+- **Metafields**: metafields are pieces of data that apps attach to products, customers, orders etc. They can attach additional info that otherwise cannot be placed into other categories, such as instructions for washing and drying for a certain apparel item. <span style="color:orange; font-weight:bold">!!!
+UPDATE THIS, NOW METAFIELDS ARE STARTING TO BECOME A BIG THING WITH NEW METAFIELD TYPES (AND PROBABLY WILL USE THEM INSTEAD OF PRODUCT TAGS) !!!</span>
+    **Metafield properties:**
+    - *id*: unique id of the metafield
+    - *key*: the name of the metafield
+    - *value*: the information stored as metadata
+    - *type*: the type of the value stored in this metafield (single_line_text_field, multi_line_text_field, page_reference, product_reference, variant_reference, file_reference, number_integer, number_decimal, date, date_time, url, json, boolean, color, weight, volume, dimension)
+    - *description*: a description of the information that the metafield contains
+    - *owner_resource*: since metafields can be attached to a lot of types of resources, this attribute informs us of the resource the metafield refers to
+    - *owner_id*: the unique id of the resource the metafield is attached to (if the resource is a product, this will be the product_id)
+    - *namespace*: a container for a set of metafields (custom, needs to exists in order to differentiate our own app's metafields for other apps)
+    - *created_at*: creation date
+    - *updated_at*: last update date
 - Online Store: an API that has to do with the merchant's online storefront and its content (articles, pages, blogs, redirects, comments, themes etc.)
 - Orders: lets a merchant receive, manage and process their orders (can also show how many checkouts were abandoned, can create orders on behalf of customers, can check risk analysis on orders, create refunds, transactions)
-- Plus
+- Plus.

 - **Products**: The most important API for our development purposes.
 It is split into a few different resources that we need to list in detail.